2007 Romanian presidential impeachment referendum

-The Romanian presidential impeachment referendum of 2007 was conducted in order to determine whether the president of Romania Traian Băsescu should be forced to step down.
+A presidential impeachment referendum was held in Romania on 19 May 2007 in order to determine whether president Traian Băsescu should be forced to step down.

 On 19 April 2007 the Romanian parliament suspended Băsescu.
 As the Constitutional Court of Romania acknowledged the Parliament's vote on the following day, Băsescu remained suspended from the position of president until the referendum would clarify the situation.
 It took place on 19 May 2007 and confirmed that the impeachment should not stand.
 24.75% voted to impeach Băsescu, while 74.48% wanted to keep him in office.

 Although not impeached, Băsescu is the first president in the history of Romania who has been officially suspended.

 Impeachment vote by Parliament

 In early 2007, Băsescu was proposed for impeachment by the members of the opposition parties for allegedly unconstitutional conduct.
 One of the major issues in the confrontation was the activity of justice minister Monica Macovei, who politicized the prosecutors appointment, taking it away from the Superior Council of Magistrature and assigning it to herself and the president.
 Among the main reasons given in the proposal to suspend Băsescu were: